Epigenetic Regulation in the Nervous System and Brain Disorders

 Ongoing research directions:

-(1) We are fascinated by the pivotal roles epigenetic marks, such as DNA 5-hydroxymethylcytosine (5hmC), play in mammalian neurodevelopment and neuronal functions, as well as how dysregulation of these marks contribute to neurodegenerative (Kuehner et al., 2021) and neuropsychiatric disorders (Ma et al, 2023; Kuehner et al., 2023).
+(1) We are fascinated by the pivotal roles that epigenetic marks, such as DNA 5-hydroxymethylcytosine (5hmC), play in mammalian neurodevelopment and neuronal function, as well as by how the dysregulation of these marks contributes to neurodegenerative (Kuehner et al., 2021) and neuropsychiatric disorders (Ma et al., 2023; Kuehner et al., 2023).

 Yao et al, Nat Rev Neurosci.
 2016